Computational Items | USAGE Clause

 BINARY | COMP | COMPUTATION

-COMP (BINARY) is used to store signed decimal numbers in pure binary format and applicable to numeric data items.
+COMP (BINARY) stores signed decimal numbers in pure binary format and applicable to numeric data items.
 This format is often used for arithmetic operations as it provides efficient storage and fast computation.
 The below table represents the storage occupied based on the number of digits in the PICTURE clause –

 Digits in PICTURE clauseStorage occupied